NerdPioneer/NerdPioneer-github-pages-demo/README.md

 **Why Students Should Build a Portfolio**

 Whether you’re looking for internships, applying to grad school, or entering the job market, having a portfolio:

-	•	Shows initiative – Demonstrates that you’re proactive about your career
+1. Shows initiative – Demonstrates that you’re proactive about your career and you take yourself seriously.
-	•	Documents growth – Tracks your progress and learning over time
+2. Documents growth – Tracks your progress and learning over time, its always fun to look back on the progress you made over the year.
-	•	Improves visibility – Makes it easier for recruiters to find and evaluate you
+3. Improves visibility – Makes it easier for recruiters to find and evaluate you.
-	•	Supports applications – Provides a professional, sharable link in resumes, LinkedIn, and emails
+4. Supports applications – Provides a professional, sharable link in resumes, LinkedIn, and emails.
-	•	Encourages project-building – Motivates you to work on real-world challenges and build credibility
+5. Encourages project-building – Motivates you to work on real-world challenges and build credibility for yourself.